Somnath Waghmare: Work

 Somnath has strong interests in the caste and cultural politics of Maharashtra.
 Both of his documentaries are focused on documentation and depiction of the political and social assertion by Dalits.
 He is also active in the anti-caste Phule-Ambedkarite movement of the state and has given several talks on caste in cinema, including at the Satyajit Ray Film and Television Institute in Kolkata.
 Waghmare's debut film I Am Not A Witch was a short documentary feature based on the persecution of marginalized women in Maharashtra.
 His second and most famous film Battle of Bhima Koregaon received was widely acclaimed.
 The film was screened at multiple locations in India and also in New York at the Dalit Film and Cultural Festival at Columbia University, New York, alongside the works of filmmakers such as Pa.
 Ranjith and Nagraj Manjule.

 Waghmare is currently working on his third documentary film, Gail and Bharat, about Gail Omvedt and Bharat Patankar, two of the most distinguished activists and researchers of Dalit-Bahujan movements in the country.
-In 2020, Waghmare and Smita Rajmane received a grant Foundation for Indian Contemporary Art for their project ‘The Ambedkar Age Digital Bookmobile’.
+In 2020, Waghmare and Smita Rajmane received FICA Public Art Grant 2019 from The Foundation for Indian Contemporary Art for their project ‘The Ambedkar Age Digital Bookmobile’.
+In late 2023, Chaityabhumi was released and screened both in India and internationally, including the London School of Economics, Columbia University, and the University of Göttingen.
+This documentary is produced by director Pa.
+Ranjith’s Neelam Productions.
+The film was released on OTT platform MUBI on Ambedkar's birth anniversary, where it received positive reception from media outlets.